-Over the next several quarters, we expect cost of revenues as a percentage of revenues will be consistent with that incurred during the quarter ended June 30, 2018.
+Over the next several quarters, we expect cost of revenues as a percentage of revenues will be slightly higher than that incurred during the quarter ended June 30, 2019.

 Research and Development

 Research and development expenses include personnel and related overhead costs incurred in the development of new products and services, including research of mathematical and statistical models and development of new versions of Applications and Decision Management Software products.